-In our cohort, a significant correlation was present between a postradiotherapy PSA nadir of 0.1 ng/mL or less and a PSA of 0.2 ng/mL or less at the last follow-up.
-This correlation mirrors recent data by Bartkowiak et al. (36) demonstrating that men with undetectable postradiotherapy PSA have lower rates of metastases and better overall survival.
-Previous data demonstrated a strong dependence of progression-free survival on presalvage radiotherapy PSA (36,37).
-The analyses of Tendulkar et al. and Bartkowiak et al. (36,37) in this regard incorporated patients of the pre-PSMA PET era, and the sRT approach was not based on advanced imaging allowing for treatment adaptation such as dose escalation to the macroscopic tumor recurrence and exclusion of metastatic disease.
-Most likely, this consideration explains why there was
+In our cohort, a significant correlation between a post-radiotherapy PSA nadir ≤ 0.1 ng/ml and a PSA ≤ 0.2 ng/ml at last follow-up was present.
+This mirrors recent data by Bartkowiak et al. (36) demonstrating that men with undetectable post-radiotherapy PSA have lower rates of metastases and a better overall survival.
+Previous data demonstrated a strong dependence of progression-free survival on pre-salvage radiotherapy PSA (36,37).
+The analyses of Tendulkar et al. and Bartkowiak et al. (36,37) in this regard incorporated patients of the pre-PSMA PET era and sRT approach was not based on advanced imaging that would allow for adaptation of treatment like dose escalation to the macroscopic tumor recurrence and exclusion of metastatic disease.
+Most likely, this explains why there was no such dependence of BRFS on the pre-salvage radiotherapy PSA in the present cohort, as patients with a higher pre-salvage radiotherapy PSA and thus in most cases with evidence of locoregional pelvic recurrence received an individualized, escalated sRT based on the PSMA PET/CT results.